Angelo8828/hoi4-better-philippines-names/README.md

 ##### Bonus feature - Benigno Ramos

 Benigno P. Ramos will now be the **default leader of the Fascist Philippines**.
 In real-life, he is the founder of the Sakdalistas and the Makapili [(source)](https://en.wikipedia.org/wiki/Benigno_Ramos).
 I also chose a generic portrait for him.
-He is a nationalist but somewhat controversial figure in Philippine History because he is a Japanese collaborationist.
+He is a nationalist but somewhat controversial figure in Philippine history because he is a Japanese collaborationist.
+He led 20,000 members of his own party, the Sakdalistas in an uprising in May 1935, but was quickly crushed by the American Insular Government

-#### Issues / Future notes

-Please feel free to reports issues about bugs and feature requests that might be related to name changes only.
-I'm planning to create a separate mod/project in the future.
-The concept of the mod that I might create is `What if the 2021 Philippines has been transported back in time, in 1936 pre-WW2 era?`.